typescript-cheatsheets/react/README.md

 #### Types or Interfaces?

-You can use either Types or Interfaces to type Props and State, so naturally the question arises - which do you use?
+You can use either Types or Interfaces to type Props and State, so naturally, the question arises - which do you use?

 ##### TL;DR